grey-fish/grey-fish.github.io/Misc/python_venv_problem.md

 <br/>

 ## What we Achieved
-Automatic switching of python version (_depending on our current working directory_).
+Automatic switching between different python versions (_depending on our current working directory_). <br/>
 Meanwhile, Virtualenvs (_serving as isolated containers_) give us power to use different python versions without conflicting with eachother.

 <br/>